TY-Cheng/LoG-IV/docs/benchmark_protocol.md

 no-arbitrage projection, LightGBM, graph Laplacian, standard GCN/GAT, DeepSets, Set Transformer, and no-arb neural projection are P1 until `data_v1` passes.

-The moneyness-tenor kNN baseline is the current credibility floor.
+The moneyness-tenor kNN baseline is the current lower bound.
 A GNN result that beats only the global mean is not enough for a LoG claim.
-A paper-facing Protocol A claim should beat credible within-surface baselines, not just train-only means.
+A manuscript-level Protocol A claim should beat relevant within-surface baselines, not just train-only means.

 Leave-one-out baselines are written separately to